Armin-Duric/NASA-Gallery/README.md

 - Responsive navigation bar with a toggle for mobile view.

 ## Components
-- `Hero`: This component fetches images from the NASA API based on the search term and displays them in a grid layout.
-If the images are still loading, it shows a loading message.
+- Hero: This component fetches images from the NASA API based on the search term and displays them in a grid layout.
-- `Pod`: This component fetches and displays the NASA Picture of the Day.
+- Pod: This component fetches and displays the NASA Picture of the Day.
 If the media type of the picture of the day is a video, it embeds the video in the page.
 Otherwise, it displays the image.
-- `Navbar`: This component provides a responsive navigation bar.
+- Navbar: This component provides a responsive navigation bar.
 It includes a toggle for mobile view.
-- `HomePage`: This component renders the `Hero` component.
+- HomePage: This component renders the Hero component as the home page.
-- `PodPage`: This component renders the `Pod` component.
+- PodPage: This component renders the Pod component with /pod path.
-- `App`: This component sets up the routes for the application using `react-router-dom`.
+- App: This component sets up the routes for the application using `react-router-dom`.

 ## Setup
 1. Clone the repository.
 2. Install the dependencies with `npm install`.
-3. Start the development server with `npm start`.
+3. Start the development server with `npm run dev`.
-4. Open http://localhost:3000 to view it in the browser.
+4. Open the local host with the default port number to view it in the browser.

 ## Dependencies
 - React